robertmartin8/PyPortfolioOpt/docs/Roadmap.rst

   - Replaced ``BaseScipyOptimizer`` with ``BaseConvexOptimizer``
   - ``hierarchical_risk_parity`` was replaced by ``hierarchical_portfolios`` to leave the door open for other hierarchical methods.
-  - Sadly, removed CVaR optimisation for the time being until I can properly fix it.
+  - Sadly, removed CVaR optimization for the time being until I can properly fix it.

 1.0.1
 -----